Dave200s1/Coffee-Break/README.md

 ```
 And restart, then the bspwm option should be visable

-If you get the warning of depricated .xml use
+If you get the warning of deprecated .xml use
 ```
    alacritty migrate
 ```